-The Lower Limestone Coast Water Allocation Plan is being amended
+The Lower Limestone Coast Water Allocation Plan is changing

 Stakeholder Advisory Group